gruhn/regex-utils/README.md

   /[a-z]/, // at least one lower case letter
 )

-// `size` to calculates the number of strings matching the regex: console.log(size(passwordRegex))
+// `size` calculates the number of strings matching the regex: console.log(size(passwordRegex))
 // 2301586451429392354821768871006991487961066695735482449920n